Table of Contents

 1. Set a Budget

-The first thing you need to do is set a budget.
-Rent isn’t the only expense you’ll be paying if you’re living on your own.
+The first thing you need to do to get an apartment at 18 is to set your rent budget.
+Be sure to remember that rent isn’t the only expense you’ll be paying if you’re living on your own.
 So, factor in all your living expenses, including utilities, Wi-Fi, food, and other essentials.
 Most experts recommend spending no more than 30% of your income on rent.
 So, use that metric to decide how much you can realistically afford.

 2. Find the Right Apartment